garland3/DAQ-logging-UI-for-phidget-temperature/README.md

 This application is a modification of the example program that you can download from phidget.

 ## Installation
 * Download the Phidget drivers from the phidget website [www.phidgets.com](https://www.phidgets.com/docs/OS_-_Windows#Getting_started_with_Windows).
-In the Quick Downloads section, you need to download and install the 64-bit Installer Download.
+In the Install section, you need to download and install the 64-bit Installer Download.

 ![UI](https://github.com/garland3/DAQ-logging-UI-for-phidget-temperature/blob/master/phidgetDriverDownload.png)

 * In the NSIS folder of this repository, [NSIS](./NSIS), find the newest version of the DAQ software and download it.
 * Chrome might block download this software since it is not used often.
 But you can override this block.
 * Run the installer.
 * You might get a nasty security warning from windows when you install it.
+Again, you can override this security block and run the installer anyway.
 If you don't think it is safe, then search through the source code here on github until you are satisfied.
-Again, you can override this security block and run the installer anyway.

 ## How to use